 These specially designed windows are constructed of several thick panes of glass, usually with a layer of air or inert gas trapped in between to prevent sound waves from leaking indoors.

-If you live in a big city, the reduction of outside sounds transmitted into your living or working area can be dramatic, and could easily justify their cost.
+Soundproof windows are most often installed right over the top of the existing window, using spring-loaded frames on tracks.
+If you live in a big city, the reduction of outside sounds transmitted into your living or working area can be dramatic and could easily justify their cost.

 - Sound Absorption – Acoustic Glossary